muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --fromfile &lt;FILENAME&gt;
-If you wish to workgather data for a subset of your roms from the scraping modules you can use this option to set the starting rom.
-It will then scrape alphabetically from that rom and onwards.
-Use it in conjunction with the `--endat` option described below to further narrow the subset of files you wish to gather resources for.

-NOTE 1!
-Enabling this option automatically sets the `--refresh` and `--nosubdirs` options.

-NOTE 2!
-Instead of using this option, if you just want to gather resources for 1 or 2 roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb /full/or/partial/path/to/rom.zip`.
+Using this option is the equivalent to adding a bunch of filenames to work on directly on the commandline.
+It reads one line at a time from <FILENAME>, and adds them to the queue of files to work on.
+This is very useful in conjunction with the '--cache edit' option or if you want to regather data just for those files using '-s <SCRAPING MODULE>'.

 ###### Example(s)
 ```
-Skyscraper -p snes -s thegamesdb --startat "rom name.zip" Skyscraper -p snes -s thegamesdb --startat "partial/path/to/rom name.zip"
+Skyscraper -p snes --cache edit --fromfile "/home/pi/.skyscraper/reports/report-snes-missing_developer-20190708.txt" Skyscraper -p snes -s screenscraper --fromfile "/home/pi/.skyscraper/reports/report-snes-missing_developer-20190708.txt"
 ```

 #### --startat &lt;FILENAME&gt;